ibm-cloud-docs/vmwaresolutions/services/managingveeam.md

 ### Known issue about license key message for automatic updating
 {: #managingveeam-known-issue-message}

 On the Veeam v11 console, when you’re automatically updating a license before it expires, you might see a `License key is up-to-date` message that looks like an error.
-There is no error and you can ignore the message.
+You can ignore the message because it's not an error.

 ## Related links
 {: #managingveeam-related}